gusbemacbe/color-mixer-telinkrin/README.md

 The SVG Filter will show you how to use `feComponentTransfer` to create a colour filter effect, i.e., Telinkrin colour filter effect.

-According to <a href="soueidan">Soueidan (2019)</a>, ‘the `feComponentTransfer` primitive allows you to modify each of the R, G, B and A components present in a pixel.
+According to <a href="#soueidan">Soueidan (2019)</a>, ‘the `feComponentTransfer` primitive allows you to modify each of the R, G, B and A components present in a pixel.
 In other words, feComponentTransfer allows the independent manipulation of each color channel, as well as the alpha channel, in the input element.’

 To recreate the colour effect in SVG, you need to desaturate firstly, using the `<feColorMatrix>` filter primitive.
 The `feColorMatrix` provides a colour matrix that specifies the amount of red, green, and blue.
 By providing equal amounts of these three components, the matrix is created to convert into a grayscale version of itself: